MiiMGuel/tga_image/README.md

 # tga_image
-Single header for editing TGA files in C
+Single header for editing Truevision-TARGA files in C